Xtended99/PassWordGenerator/README.md

 ![portfolio demo](./passwordgenerator.png)

-  This assignment is to create a password generator that can create passowrd based on severla types of chracters.
+  This assignment is to create a password generator that can create passowrds based on several types of characters.
-  The tool is striclty created Javascript, HTML and CSS.
+  The tool is striclty created in Javascript, HTML and CSS.

-  Here is a quick synopsis what this README includes.
+  Here is a quick synopsis on what is included in this README

-  I.   The need the tool addresses.
+  I.   The goal for PassWord Generator acomplishes.
   I.   High level insturctions on how to use the tool.
   II.
-Pictures of each screen accompanied by caption detail below each image.
+Pictures of each screen accompanied by a caption below each image.

-  -